rohitrna/hw3-template/README.md

     * You can now use this configuration for better test display by CLion.

 ## Note
-* The program would not compile at first because the class hasn't been completed in `triangle.h`
+* The program would not compile at first because the class hasn't been completed in `triangle.hpp`
 * It is required that you add your **name** and **travis ci badge** to your readme.
 * Check the logs from Travis to verify the correctness of your program.
 * The Initial code will **not necessarily** compile.
 You will have to write the necessary code.